vertexproject/synapse/docs/synapse/intro.rst

 What's New?
 ===========

 The release of Synapse 2.0.0 represents a large leap forward in performance and scalability.
-Please see the :ref:`changelog` for a full accounting of changes and the reasons behind them.
+Please see the :ref:`200_changes` for a full accounting of changes and the reasons behind them.

 FAQ
 ===